vaughanknight/timezonetax/README.md

 # Time Zones

 There are only two types of time zones.
 Trailing, and leading.
-Leading time zones are those often referred to as &quot;ahead&quot; in time.
-Trailing time zones are those often referred to as &quot;behind&quot;.
+Leading time zones are those often referred to as &quot;ahead\&quot; in time.
+Trailing time zones are those often referred to as &quot;behind\&quot;.
 For example:

 Sydney, Australia is a leading time zone when compared to London, United Kingdom.